flipz357/smatchpp/README.md

 ## Requirements

 For the most basic version, there shouldn't be a need to install additional modules.
-However, when using ILP optimal solving and bootstrapping, we require
+However, when using ILP optimal solving and bootstrapping for evaluation (highly recommended!), we require

 ```
 mip (tested: 1.13.0)